Solar Panel Mounts

 While there are roof solar mounts that will track the sunlight and swivel to keep the panels oriented properly, these solar panel mounts are quite expensive and difficult to install.
 In contrast, pole mounted or ground mounted units can be of the swiveling variety without being overly expensive or difficult to install.

-Solar mounts aren’t just used to keep solar panels in place during windy conditions.
-They’re designed to maximize the efficiency of the panels by keeping them oriented in just the right way to catch that direct beam of sunlight full on.
+Solar mounts are not just used to keep solar panels in place during windy conditions.
+They are designed to maximize the efficiency of the panels by keeping them oriented in just the right way to catch that direct beam of sunlight full on.
 This means allowing the tilt of the panels to change throughout the year, and also allowing the angle of the panel to change throughout the day.

-Some of the best solar panel mounts can greatly maximize a solar panel array’s efficiency, and they can also increase power production so much more than simply adding a few panels will—so choose wisely!
+Some of the best solar panel mounts can greatly maximize a solar panel array’s efficiency.
+They can also increase power production so much more than simply adding a few panels will—so choose wisely!